hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Hence, the overall runtime is `O(n^2 * h)`.

 The construction of the parametric routing graph also validates the correctness of stream edges.
-If at any point the target vertex does not exist, the program is incorrect due to a deadlock, which is raised as an error by the compiler.
+If at any point the target vertex does not exist or a stack of `receive` statements is empty before popping from it, the program is incorrect due to a deadlock, which is raised as an error by the compiler.

 ### The Conflict Graph

 The conflict graph can be used to determine if a routing declaration is correct, and resolve the `auto` routing declarations.
 The conflict graph is a directed graph that describes the conflicts between streams.
-Two streams conflict if they are routed through the same channel at the same PE.
+Two streams conflict if they are routed through the same channel at the same PE and are not ordered by happens-before.

 We use the parametric routing graph to construct the conflict graph.